jeebonAI/frontend/install.md

 #### Method 1: Direct Download from download.djibon.com

 1. Visit [download.djibon.com](https://download.djibon.com) on your Android device
+2. Select your preferred version from the Android versions dropdown
-2. Tap the "Download APK" button
+3. Tap the "Download for Android" button
-3. When the download completes, tap on the downloaded file in your notifications or file manager
+4. When the download completes, tap on the downloaded file in your notifications or file manager
-4. If prompted, allow installation from unknown sources
+5. If prompted, allow installation from unknown sources
-5. Follow the on-screen instructions to complete the installation
+6. Follow the on-screen instructions to complete the installation
-6. Once installed, find and tap the Djibon icon in your app drawer to launch the app
+7. Once installed, find and tap the Djibon icon in your app drawer to launch the app

 #### Method 2: Using ADB (for developers)